Just in time for back-to-school: New distance learning resources are available on Wide Open School.

-The Lowdown, part of KQED News, is a gold mine for teachers looking to integrate current events into their curriculum.
-The site offers multimedia resources to help students explore and understand complex -- and important -- current events.
+The Lowdown, part of KQED News, is a trustworthy resource for teachers looking to integrate current events into their curriculum.
+The site offers videos, visualizations, and interactives -- alongside news stories -- to help students explore and understand complex current events.
 What's more, most of the content here helps students make important connections between the past and their world today.
-Because The Lowdown is easy to navigate, teachers can quickly find content to supplement a variety of social studies or ELA topics.
+While it's not as easy as it used to be to navigate (e.g., they ditched a menu for a scrollable list of stories), teachers who take the time to hunt down something relevant -- or just rely on the most current stories -- will be able to deepen students' understanding of social studies or ELA topics.

 For example, teachers could use the Minimum Wage Interactive Explainer during a unit on the Depression.
 The Words of Warcraft piece would be valuable to enhance any discussion of rhetorical devices in persuasive speeches.
-There is also a By the Numbers section that uses interactive charts and graphs to demonstrate how math is important in the news.
 Although the resources vary from topic to topic, many are Common Core aligned and include blog articles, an educator guide or discussion questions, and some type of multimedia resource.

 - Minimum Wage Blues